isaacschroeder/Discotron/README.md

 # Discotron
-A disc golf score tracking application for android devices by Isaac Schroeder
+A disc golf score tracking application for android devices by Isaac Schroeder.

-This is my first major project, and I have migrated to github mid-creation
+This is my first major project, and I have migrated to github mid-creation.

-Uses vanilla android with a 3rd party library called Objectbox for persisting data (document based db)
+Uses vanilla android with a 3rd party library called Objectbox for persisting data (document based db).